dbpedia/databus/README.md

 Instead of using GUI, you can automate your publishing and data retrieving process using our http-API.
 Refer to it [here](docs/usage/api/README.md).

+# Meta

 ## Contributing
 Please report issues in our [github repository](https://github.com/dbpedia/databus/issues).

 If you would like to submit a non-trivial patch or pull request we will need you to sign the Contributor License Agreement, we will send it to you in that case.

 ## License

 The source code of this repo is published under